 Don't get me wrong, Berlin is a bustling city with amazing things to do.
 However, I feel you won't do Germany justice by just staying and exploring the main city.

-While you’re there, you might even have time to spend a day or two venturing into the outskirts of the city and discovering what eastern Germany has to offer.
+While you’re there, you should definitely spend a day or two venturing into the outskirts of the city and discovering what eastern Germany has to offer.
 This blog list provides some of my favorite day trips from Berlin, most of which I had the opportunity to try out myself and would highly recommend.